English language tests and the NMC:

 Once you have passed your CBT we can start the visa application and arrange a start date with you.
 When you arrive

-in the UK you will be required to book the second part of your assessment.
+in the UK you will be required to book the second part of your assessment (your employer may book this for you).
 This is a practical examination called an OSCE (Objective Structured Clinical Examination).
 This will act out scenarios which nurses are likely to encounter when they assess, plan, carry out and evaluate care.

 - Oxford Brookes University.
 Note, this University has two locations for the test, Oxford and Swindon.
 You will not know which location until the test is booked, as it is based on availability.
 You can find out more information on their website here.